MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-hyperlink-to-a-text-box.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="01/22/2016"
+   ms.date="02/02/2016"
    ms.author="mihart"/>

 # Add a hyperlink to a Text Box in a report

-Text boxes can be added to reports, pinned to dashboards from reports, and added directly to dashboards. **This topic covers text boxes in reports. **
+Text boxes can be added to reports, pinned to dashboards from reports, and added directly to dashboards. **This topic covers text boxes in reports.**

 >**NOTE**: For information on hyperlinks in Power BI tables and matrixes, see [Hyperlinks in tables](powerbi-service-hyperlinks-in-tables.md).
-For information on adding text boxes to your **dashboard**, see [Hyperlinks in tables](powerbi-service-hyperlinks-in-tables.md).
+For information on adding text boxes to your **dashboard**, see [Dashboard widgets ](powerbi-service-add-a-widget-to-a-dashboard.md).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_3q6VEBhGew?list=PL1N57mwBHtN0JFoKSR0n-tBkUJHeMP2cP" frameborder="0" allowfullscreen></iframe>